kingdanie/intime/README.md

 ## Intime Messaging Application (Demo)

 This is a bulk sms messaging application concept built with Nextjs and harperdb as database provider.
-The application also features a contact manager, which also users ability to manage their contacts and organize them in groups.
+The application features a contact manager, which gives users ability to manage their contacts and organize them in groups.

 ## Technical Features